 It's usually better to just go ahead and file an original tax return.
-The reason why Griffin related to me, is that the original tax return could be filed, processed and the client will receive any refund money due to them within the same amount of time as it takes to get an appearance before the Tax Court.
+The reason, according to Griffin, is that the original tax return could be filed, processed and the client will receive any refund money due to them within the same amount of time as it takes to get an appearance before the Tax Court.

 The Letters that Come in the Mail

 Usually, people find out that the IRS has prepared a substitute tax return when they get a letter in the mail.
 The IRS will mail an assessment letter.
 Here's an example of what an assessment letter from the IRS looks like (sample Letter 2566 in pdf format).
 Basically, this letter says that the IRS will propose to assess tax based on the information that the IRS is aware of—typically this consists of W-2 and 1099 forms and other tax documents that the IRS has on file.
 In fact, the letter will summarize the sources of income that the IRS used to calculate the tax.

 The IRS gives people 30 days from the date of the letter to take one of the following actions:

 - Send in a signed, completed tax return;

 - Send in a signed and dated Consent to Assessment and Collection form; or